aboutcode-org/scancode-workbench/docs/source/how-to-guides/load-your-data/open-save-sqlite-file.rst

 Open a SQLite File
 ==================

-Once you've imported your JSON scan and saved it as SQLite, in most cases you'll continue your review and analysis work solely in the SQLite file.
+Once you've imported your JSON scan and saved it as SQLite, you'll continue your review and analysis work solely in the SQLite file.

 * To open a SQLite File: